StructuralGenomicsConsortium/CNP44-CHIKV-nsP3-MD-NMR-Hit/README.md

-# CNP25-CHIKV-nsP3-Macrodomain
+# CNP44-CHIKV-nsP3-MD-NMR-Hit

-An [SGC]((https://www.thesgc.org/)) Open Chemistry Networks Project (number 25) devoted to improving a hit found against CHIKV-nsP3-Macrodomain.
+An [SGC]((https://www.thesgc.org/)) Open Chemistry Networks Project 44 is focused on identifying a lead for CHIKV-nsP3-Macrodomain using NMR screening.
 The project is run as part of the READDI-AViDD consortium.

-You contribute synthetic chemistry and in return the SGC/READDI offers biology.
-Together we can generate tool compounds to understand biology and validate drug targets to help cure disease.
+You contribute synthetic chemistry, and in return, the SGC/READDI offers biology.
+Together, we can generate tool compounds to understand biology and validate drug targets to help cure disease.
 Everything is open, with all content governed by a CC-BY-4.0 licence.

 If this sounds interesting, and you agree to the simple [RULES](https://www.thesgc.org/sgc-open-chemistry-networks/terms-of-use), you can get started.

-For the science background, head to the [wiki](https://github.com/StructuralGenomicsConsortium/CNP25-CHIKV-nsP3-Macrodomain/wiki) or check out the preprint on the fragment screen that has been published [here](https://doi.org/10.1101/2024.08.23.609196).
+For the science background, head to the [wiki]( link).

 For answers to all the questions you have, go to the [FAQs](https://www.thesgc.org/sgc-open-chemistry-networks/faq).